| Emperor* |

 546 |

-17).
-Belisarius retreats from the city, which is
+(December 17).
+Belisarius retreats from the city,

 Totila has captured most of the city's population

-and resettled them in Campania, the remaining
+and resettles them in Campania, leaving the city

-population may have numbered as low as 500.
+numbered as low as 500. |

 |